.jpg?language_id=1)

 The secretary of the strata committee has the role of convening meetings.
 This position entails preparing, taking, and distributing the minutes of all meetings and conventions.
 The secretary also has the responsibility to keep records and answer queries addressed to the owners' corporation.

-For those who wish to be a successful strata committee secretary, attention to detail and organization are two of the much-needed skills.
-The ability to manage time efficiently is also plus.
+For those who wish to be a successful strata committee secretary, attention to detail and organisation are two of the much-needed skills.

 Treasurer